adidimant/FullStack-INT-Aug-22/server/homeWork.md

 # H.W 30/08:
 - Go over again the redis-client.ts file implementation - you should know very well what we did with the promise & what is the redis library doing behind the scene.
 - Implement cache in redis, that stores the VALID_TOKENS & REFRESH_TOKENS in redis (instead of saving this in the service memory)
-- You should use HSET & HGET function, define the proper table.
+- You should use SETX & GET or HSET & HGET function, define the proper table.
 - Suggest other redis functions altervatives for that solution.

 <!-- sql: -->